Wagering Guide

 Objection: A claim of foul lodged by a jockey or trainer against another horse.

-Off track: A track that is not fast; also, a type of wagering offered away from the host facility.
+Off track: A track that is not fast; also, wagering offered away from the host facility.

-Overlay: A horse going off at higher odds than it appears to warrant, based on past performances and other available information.
+Overlay: A horse going off at higher odds than its past performances appear to warrant.

 P

-Paddock: Structure or area where horses are saddled and kept before going to the track.
+Paddock: Structure or area where horses are saddled before going to the track.

-Pari-mutuel: System of wagering where all the money is returned to the bettors after deduction of track and state percentages.
+Pari-mutuel: System of wagering where all money is returned to bettors after deduction of track and state percentages.

 R